ilyeshr2/student-activity-logger-anti-chatGPT-cheating/README.md

 # Student Activity Logger

 This project is a Chrome extension and Flask-based server designed to monitor and log students' web activity, particularly focusing on detecting usage of ChatGPT during exams.
-It captures web requests made to specific URLs and stores this activity in a local database for review.
+It captures web requests made to specific URLs, stores the student's name along with their activity in a local database for review, and keeps the logging discreet.

 ## Features
 - **Real-time Monitoring**: Captures and logs web requests made to ChatGPT-related URLs.
+- **Student Identification**: Logs the student's name (stored in the browser's local storage) along with their activity.
 - **Server-Side Logging**: Logs data to a Flask server with an SQLite database for easy retrieval and analysis.
 - **Action Identification**: Categorizes different types of actions based on the URL accessed.
 - **Page Visit Logging**: Records when a student visits a page, adding an extra layer of monitoring.